Past Articles

 -

-Find out their favorite subject so you can find interesting information to share with them and use as conversation starters
+Find out their favorite subject so you can find interesting information to share with them and use as conversation starters.
+It shows you are taking a genuine interest in them and what they like.

 Dad’s Homework if you have children in college